fabri1983/java2proto2grpc/README.md

 #### TODO
-- Fix weird issue where some fields are defined in parent message definition instead of current processing message.
+- Fix weird issue in which some fields are defined in parent message definition instead of current processing message.
 Probably due to missuse of HashTreeMap.
-Seems very related to next fix.
+Seems very related to next bullet.
 - Fix circular field declarations.
 See *Request.java* and *Request2.java*.
 It seems the problem resides on equal field names in some protobuf message definitions.
 Maybe using nested messages solves the problem.
-- Test Enum types with and without fields.
+- Add converters similar to *net.badata.protobuf.converter.type.DateLongConverter* for fields with type: LocalDateTime, LocalTime, LocalDate.
+Use *google.protobuf.Timestamp*.
 - Add custom Java *Annotations* to classes or fields in order to collect reserved field tags and names for the .proto definition file.
 - Support *@java.lang.Deprecated* on classes.
 It translates to *option deprecated = true;* after message declaration on the .proto file.
 - Support *@java.lang.Deprecated* on java fields.
 It translates to *[deprecated = true];* after field declaration on the .proto file.